 Top Tips to Remember When Travelling to Timor

-~When converting your spending money into US dollars, remember to ask for small bills only. $1, $5 and $10 bills are best.
-Locals and local buisnesses will find it difficult to provide change for a $20 or $50 bill.~
+~ When converting your spending money into US dollars, remember to ask for small bills only. $1 and $5 bills are best.
+Locals and local buisnesses will find it difficult to provide change for a $50, $20 and sometimes even a $10 bill.~

 ~ When you want to take photos, remember it is most polite to ask the locals first.
 The easiest way to do this is by saying “bele?” (“may I?” in tetun) while holding or pointing to your camera.
 Afterwards, the locals will often love to see the photo you’ve taken.
-So remember to take the time to discuss it with them.~
+So remember to take the time to discuss it with them afterwards. ~

 ~ In general, it is most appropriate to wear modest clothing including when swimming.
 Swimwear such as bikinis or speedos are not typically worn. ~

-~Ask permission from local elders prior to accessing and visiting sacred sights.
+~Ask permission from local elders prior to accessing and visiting sacred sights including traditional houses.
 If your not sure which sites are sacred, ask a local. ~

-~ Keep in mind Timor-Leste’s two seasons.
-Expect the dry season from May to November; Expect the wet season from December to April.~
+~ Keep in mind Timor-Leste’s two seasons when planning your travels.
+Expect the dry season from May to November; Expect the wet season from December to April. ~